Baavanes/dw_openframe_user_project_Neuromorphic_X2/README.md

 ---

-## Checklist for Shuttle Submission.
+## Checklist for Shuttle Submission
 - [ ] Top-level macro is named `double_wide_openframe_project_wrapper`.
 - [ ] Full Chip Simulation passes for both RTL and GL.
 - [ ] Hardened Macros are LVS and DRC clean.